-I am a licensed Psychologist in the State of California.
-I have received my Masters Degree and PhD from the Institute of Transpersonal Psychology in Palo Alto.
-I came to psychology in mid-life after 5 years as a bodyworker and breathworker led me towards an increasing curiosity about the human spirit and psyche.
-Before being a bodyworker, I worked for about 15 years in the high-tech industry.
-I currently live on the peninsula with my family and dog and enjoy backpacking and water activities in my spare time.
+I have been a licensed Psychologist in the State of California for over a decade.
+I received my Masters Degree and PhD from the Institute of Transpersonal Psychology in Palo Alto.
+I came to psychology in mid-life after years in the high-tech world; and after 5 years as a bodyworker and breathworker led me towards an increasing curiosity about, and understanding of, the significance of the mind and our psychology in our overall well-being.
+I currently live on the peninsula with my family and dogs and enjoy spectator sports, swimming, sailing and other water activities in my spare time.

-My focus of study during my graduate training years, in addition to clinical training, was cultural-psychology, peace psychology, and transpersonal psychology.
-My dissertation research focused on the qualities that enable spiritually-oriented peace activists working in cross-cultural settings to succeed.
+In addition to my primary clinical training, my additional areas of study during my graduate training years, were cultural-psychology, peace psychology, and transpersonal psychology.
+My dissertation research focused on the qualities that enable spiritually oriented peace activists working in cross-cultural settings to succeed.
 This project required world travel and I received awards for my work through the American Psychological Association.
-After my doctorate training was completed, I have continued to receive training in LGBT issues, Existential-Humanistic Psychology, trauma symptom reduction techniques, and new advances in the field of interpersonal neurobiology among others.
+After my doctorate training was completed, I continued to receive training in LGBT issues, Existential-Humanistic Psychology, trauma symptom reduction techniques, and new advances in the field of interpersonal neurobiology, among others.

-My therapeutic focus includes drawing from several modalities depending on the needs of any given client.
-The major tools in my tool kit include approaches taken from existential-humanistic psychology, relational/attachment based psychotherapy, somatic psychotherapy, and cognitive-behavior therapy.
+My therapeutic focus includes several modalities depending on the needs of a particular client.
+The major tools in my tool kit include approaches taken from existential-humanistic psychology, relational/attachment- based psychotherapy, somatic psychotherapy, mindfulness practices and cognitive-behavioral therapy.

-Although I work with clients who come in with many varied life challenges to focus on, I have the most concentrated experience with trauma survivors, PTSD, depression, anxiety issues, relational challenges, sexuality issues, sexual identity issues, LGBT issues, and chronic pain.
+Although I work with clients who come in with many varied life challenges, I have the most concentrated expertise and experience with gender exploration and identity, LGBTQ+ issues, sexual identity issues, trauma survivors, PTSD, depression, anxiety issues, and relational challenges.
 During our initial phone or in-person contact I will help you to determine if my background is a good match for your needs.